 Step 1: Understanding and accepting that we are our habits: what we repeatedly do, mostly automatically, throughout the day.
 The toddler brain (our subconscious and emotional sections like the amygdala, basal ganglia, etc.) is in charge of our habits and always will be, but there is hope!
 The parent brain (our conscious brain, namely the prefrontal cortex) can teach the toddler how to form new, healthy habits and forget the old, unhealthy habits.

 Step 2: Filling out the grid, with 2-4 daily habits.
 This is the hardest step and the one most people get hung up on because it is also a PFC exercise.
 In this step, your PFC is doing 99% of the work and because it is a high-energy exercise, those people with highly functioning PFCs (parent brains) tend to have an easier time with it.
 Those with low functioning PFCs tend to get hung up and stop the whole habits course.
 Their toddler brain sabotages them and keeps them stuck in their old habit loops.
-If you are reading this step, congratulations for making it this far!
+If you are reading this step, congratulations on making it this far!
 Your PFC is stronger than most and you will most likely succeed in this course!
 For your toddler-brain friends and family, be sure to coach them, encourage them, and guide them through step two because it is also a PFC workout and will make theirs stronger, helping them to get to this step along with you!

 Step 3: Understanding the habit loop: trigger, routine, reward.
 All habits have a trigger to get it started.
 Then the routine or action part happens (recognized by most as the habit itself).
 Then the reinforcement for that routine has to happen in the form of some reward.
 Step two helps you see this in your own habits and opens your eyes so you can start your own bio-hacking process to change habits you want to change and to form new habits much faster and easier than ever before.